Fort Smith marshals offer reward for Oklahoma man's whereabouts

 FORT SMITH -- The U.S. Marshals Service is offering a $5,000 reward for information leading to the arrest of a man wanted by the Drug Enforcement Administration.

-Charley E. Rouell, also known as Charley E. Rovell Jr., 51, of Spiro, Okla., has connections to eastern Oklahoma and western Arkansas, and may be traveling to and from Mexico.
-He may be traveling with his wife, Nicky Rouell, according to a news release from the marshals.
+Charley E. Rouell, aka Charley E. Rovell Jr., 51, of Spiro, Okla., has connections to eastern Oklahoma and western Arkansas, and may be traveling to and from Mexico.
+He may be traveling with his wife, Nicky Rouell, according to a news release from the Marshals Service.

-Charley Rouell is wanted in the Western District of Arkansas on a charge of distributing methamphetamine and state charges in Oklahoma of assault with a deadly weapon, distribution of a controlled substance and conspiracy.
+Charley Rouell is wanted in the Western District of Arkansas in connection with distributing methamphetamine and state charges in Oklahoma in connection with assault with a deadly weapon, distribution of a controlled substance and conspiracy.

-Nicky Rouell is wanted in the Southern District of California on a charge of failure to appear on the original charge of importation of methamphetamine and heroin, according to the release.
-The U.S. Marshals Service said she has a history of drugs and firearm possession in Arkansas and is known to frequent the Spiro and Fort Smith areas.
+Nicky Rouell is wanted in the Southern District of California for failure to appear on the original charge of importation of methamphetamine and heroin, according to the release.
+The Marshals Service said she has a history of drugs and firearm possession in Arkansas and is known to frequent the Spiro and Fort Smith areas.

 "The U.S. Marshals Service is dedicated to finding and arresting Charley Rouell because he has demonstrated a clear threat to public safety," said Gregory S. Tabor, U.S. marshal for the Western District of Arkansas.
 "I urge anyone with any information about his current location to come forward and help us bring him in safely."

-Anyone with information on Rouell's whereabouts should contact the U.S. Marshals Service at 1-877-926-8332 or use the USMS Tips App.
+Anyone with information on Rouell's whereabouts should contact the U.S. Marshals Service at 1-877-WANTED2 or use the USMS Tips App.
 Information will be taken in strict confidence, and people can remain anonymous.